Climate Change and Power Utilities

 B. Understand and track climate’s role in planning and operations

 Organizations need to ensure they have a process to identify inflection points for climate-relevant issues to integrate into planning and operations.
-They also should identify which functions and team members can take on leadership roles and have responsibilities for measuring progress.
-This is the type of action being recommended by the Task Force on Climate-related Financial Disclosures, and investors to ensure business strategy and operations understand and adequately manage climate-related issues.
+They also should identify which functions and team members can take on leadership roles and have responsibility for measuring progress.
+This is the type of action being recommended by the Task Force on Climate-related Financial Disclosures, and investors, to ensure business strategy and operations understand and adequately manage climate-related issues.

 C. Ensure transparency within the organization and externally to stakeholders

 Investors and activist alike are asking tough and pragmatic questions on how energy utilities are planning on assessing and managing climate risk.
-From the risk of stranded assets to the business continuity planning in light of increased extreme weather-related losses, stakeholders expect these issues to be addressed head-on and managed with pragmatism.
+From the risk of stranded assets to business continuity planning in light of increased extreme weather-related losses, stakeholders expect these issues to be addressed head-on and managed with pragmatism.
 It is important that those within organizations have a clear and consistent view of how climate-related risk and opportunity are being managed and can communicate that with clarity to external stakeholders.
 That sounds easier than it is, and will require a coordinated effort and prioritization of these issues among other, sometimes seemingly more pressing, concerns.
 Organizations need to avoid reliance on historical positioning and craft pragmatic climate change communication plans.
 We believe that organizations that are thoughtful, systematic and transparent with their communications will be better placed to succeed in the climate-adjusted future.

 Contact Zizzo Strategy to understand how we can help you and your organization manage these climate-related business impacts.
 We can guide you in considering what to manage, how to incorporate climate into standard and best-practice development and can help communicate internally and externally.
 Our services encompass the spectrum of climate change management processes from education to scenario analysis.